zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SingleVideoViewer/README.md

-# Single Image Viewer
+# Single Video Viewer

-The Single Image Viewer is a variant of the Subject Viewer that's used to display image media.
+The Single Video Viewer is a variant of the Subject Viewer that's used to display video media.

-// TODO: Update to validate for only allowed image media mime types
+// TODO: Update to validate for only allowed video media mime types

 ## Features